 In group meetings, it’s even more important to prepare an agenda and make sure that the topic of conversation is relevant to everyone in the room.

-For example, running a pipeline review can be extremely helpful for the rep who’s leads are being worked through and evaluated.
+For example, running a pipeline review can be extremely helpful for the rep whose leads are being worked through and evaluated.
 However, it’s largely a waste of time for the rest of your sales team to sit in on—gathering little to no value as passive observers without a stake in the conversation.

 Stick to the rule of minimum possible attendance when sending out invitations for every meeting, and think twice about whether or not a meeting can be avoided with just an email.

+Keep in mind that you can’t succeed if you don’t measure.
 And accurate measurement starts with using the right tools…

-From viewing your entire team’s pipeline overview, to zooming in and identifying gaps where prospects tend to fall out of your sales funnel, to measuring individual performance and more, the right CRM will be designed to help your team increase sales productivity at every turn.
+From viewing your entire team’s pipeline overview to zooming in and identifying gaps where prospects tend to fall out of your sales funnel, to measuring individual performance and more, the right CRM will be designed to help your team increase sales productivity at every turn.